canjs/canjs/component/template.md

 ## Template insertion

-The mustache template specified by template is rendered directly withing the custom tag.
+The [can.mustache] template specified by template is rendered directly withing the custom tag.

 For example the following component: